getsentry/sentry-native/README.md

 The SDK bundle contains the following folders:

-- `external`: These are external projects which are consumed via `git submodules`.
 - `include`: Contains the Sentry header file.
 Set the include path to this directory or copy the header file to your source tree so that it is available during the build.
 - `src`: Sources of the Sentry SDK required for building.
 - `ndk`: Sources for the Android NDK JNI layer.
+- `external`: These are vendored dependencies fetched via git submodules (use `git submodules update --init --recursive` if you use a git clone rather than a release).

 ## Platform and Feature Support